Homesick (A Day to Remember album): Music and lyrics

 In the early hours of one morning, McKinnon was driving to Ocala, Florida when the chorus guitar riff to "The Downfall of Us All" came to him, sometime in September 2008.
-Upon arriving at his mom's house, he got an acoustic guitar and worked the song out, finishing it within 2 days.
-The song's lyrics are about pressure when it comes to songwriting and the attempt to make people happy because of it.
+Upon arriving at his mother’s house, he got an acoustic guitar and worked the song out, finishing it within 2 days.
+The song's lyrics are about pressure when it comes to songwriting and the constant tension of trying to please fans.
 It was the last song written for the album.
 "My Life for Hire" was one of the first songs written for the album, but remained unfinished until shortly before recording sessions began.
 The lyrics refer to the music business and how the band were told that they couldn't "be the band we wanted to be", as McKinnon commented.
 The title "I'm Made of Wax, Larry, What Are You Made Of?" was a quote that McKinnon "thought was cool", from the movie Night at the Museum, while the lyrics are about getting revenge.
 "NJ Legion Iced Tea" refers to how someone would feel watching gigs.
 The title for "Mr. Highway's Thinking About the End" also comes from a movie, The Good Son, while the lyrics are about people attempting to undermine your achievements.
 "Have Faith in Me" is about trusting other people, and looking after them.